tchebagual71/DiscordBotPython/README.md

-# WalletWatcher - A Discord Ethereum Bot
+# WalletWatcher - A Discord Bot for Tracking Eth Transactions

 WalletWatcher is a Discord bot designed to track and notify users about transactions related to their Ethereum addresses.
 Perfect for monitoring your Ethereum wallets directly from Discord.